MaximBazarov/Unicore/README.md

 iOS: 9.0 + | macOS: 10.10 + | watchOS 2.0 + | tvOS: 9.0 +
 ___

-The Unicore is a highly scalable **application design approach** (architecture) which lets you increase the maintainability of an application, increase testability, and give your team the flexibility by decoupling code of an application.
+The Unicore is a highly scalable **application design approach** (architecture) which lets you increase the maintainability of an application, increase testability, and give your team flexibility by decoupling the code of the application.

-It is a convenient combination of the **data-driven components** and a **unidirectional dataflow**.
+It is a convenient combination of **data-driven components** and **unidirectional dataflow**.

-**The framework itself provides you the convenient way to manage an app state.
+**The framework itself provides you a convenient way to manage an app state.
 It's `Core` on the picture below.**

 ![Unicore](Docs/img/unicore-minimal.png)